intel/CommsPowerManagement/power.md

 # Use case for Power Saving

-When using applications using DPDK, the mechanisms for passing packets around a system usually involves busy polling, which the intel_pstate driver sees as 100% busy and will be unable to scale down the frequency of any of the cores to save power.
+For applications utilizing DPDK, the mechanisms for passing packets around a system usually involves busy polling, which the intel_pstate driver sees as 100% busy and will be unable to scale down the frequency of any of the cores to save power.
 In this case it is possible to use the userspace